sleede/fab-manager/doc/environment.md

     ADMIN_EMAIL, ADMIN_PASSWORD

-Credentials for the first admin user created when seeding the project. (not present in application.yml because they are only used once when running the database seed with the command `rake db:seed`)
+Credentials for the first admin user created when seeding the project.
+By default, theses variables are not present in application.yml because they are only used once, when running the database seed with the command `rake db:seed`

     SUPERADMIN_EMAIL

 Optional email of the administrator account in charge of the system administration.
-If specified, it will be hidden from the administrators list and he will exclusively receive the notifications related to the system administration.
+If specified, it will be hidden from the administrators list and it will exclusively receive the notifications related to the system administration.
 If not specified, every admins will receive system administration notifications.

 <a name="internationalization-settings"></a>